|

 open class at any dressage competition, they are then ineligible to

-enter future starter classes.
+enter future Introductory classes.
 Once a year-end championship is won at

-the starter level, the rider then must move up to the next level.
+the Introductory level, the rider then must move up to the next level.

 eligible for any other awards.

-- A starter rider may choose at any time to advance to open status.
+- A Introductory rider may choose at any time to advance to open status.

 Only then can he/she compete for open division awards.
-Starter scores,
+Introductory scores,

-up to that point, will be counted for starter high score awards.
+up to that point, will be counted for Introductory high score awards.
 Once

 - Riders must be current ECRDA members at the time of showing for the

-scores to count for any of the starter rider division awards.
+scores to count for any of the Introductory rider division awards.

-- Two levels in starter rider will be offered: Starter Walk/Trot (USDF
+- Two levels in Introductory rider will be offered:

-Tests A and B) and Starter Walk/Trot/Canter (Training Level Tests 1
+Tests A and B) and Introductory Walk/Trot/Canter (UDDF Test C and Training Level Test 1)

 - All shows will be governed by ECRDA rules.
 Should a discrepancy occur,